Towards a new classification of galaxies: principal component analysis of CALIFA circular velocity curves: Analysis

 \subsection{$k$-means clustering}

 With the eigenvector decomposition, each circular curve can now be represented in a reduced-dimensionality space as the PC projections required for a reconstruction.
 We use $k$-means clustering to identify classes within that space.
-The $k$-means clustering approach is a method of vector classification, originally from signal processing, that is popular in data mining (e.g., Everitt 1995; Bishop 2006).
-The $k$-means clustering method partitions $n$ observations into $k$ clusters in which each observation belongs to the cluster with the nearest mean, serving as a prototype of the cluster.
-Given $k$, the method optimizes the mean positions that minimize intracluster variation and maximize intercluster variation.
-This results in a partitioning of the data space to regions based on the closest mean (similar to a Voronoi partitioning).
-The globally optimal solution is computationally difficult; however, there are efficient heuristic algorithms that are commonly employed and converge quickly to a local optimum.
-These are usually similar to the expectation-maximization algorithm for mixtures of Gaussian distributions via an iterative refinement approach employed by both algorithms.
-Additionally, they both use cluster centres to model the data; however, $k$-means clustering tends to find clusters of comparable spatial extent, while the expectation-maximization mechanism allows clusters to have different shapes.
+The $k$-means clustering approach is a vector classification method (\citealt{macqueen1967}) based on Lloyd's algorithm (\citealt{lloyd1982}).
+It is commonly used in data mining due to its simplicity (for a review of clustering methods see \citealt{Everitt1993,jain1999}).
+The $k$-means clustering method partitions $n$ observations into $k$ clusters in which each observation belongs to the cluster with the nearest mean, considered as the ``centroid" (prototype) of the cluster.
+Given $k$, the method optimizes, by several iterations, the mean positions that minimize intracluster variation and maximize intercluster variation.
+The final result is a partitioning of the data space to regions based on the closest mean.
+We use the \texttt{IDL} implementation of $k$-means algorithm: the \texttt{CLUSTER\_WTS}\footnote{\url{https://www.harrisgeospatial.com/docs/clust\_wts.html}} task calculates the weights and the centres of the clusters, and the \texttt{CLUSTER}\footnote{\url{https://www.harrisgeospatial.com/docs/cluster.html\#C\_854643309\_862474}} task defines the final clusters based on those weights.